-WSS - What is WSS?
+What is WSS?

 Featuring smaller, lighter and more agile mid-range production sports bikes compared to the litre WorldSBK class, WorldSSP predominantly hosts 600cc machines, like the Yamaha YZF-R6.
-With only restricted modifications allowed - to items such as cylinder head, gearbox, rear shock, front fork, electronic system and brake disks - and increasingly close racing, the class continues to highlight the ethos of the overall championship, allowing fans to watch exciting racing which utilises machines closely matched to their own pride and joy.
+With only restricted modifications allowed - to items such as cylinder head, gearbox, rear shock, front fork, electronic system and brake discs - and increasingly close racing, the class continues to highlight the ethos of the overall championship, allowing fans to watch exciting racing which utilises machines closely matched to their own pride and joy.

-Yamaha has an incredible pedigree in the mid-range class, with four World Championship victories in the last eight years at the hands of Cal Crutchlow (2009), Chaz Davies (2011), Sam Lowes (2013) and the reigning champion Lucas Mahias (2017).
-The 2018 season sees the addition of the GRT Yamaha Official WorldSSP Jnr Team with Alfonso Coppola taking part in the European Supersport Cup alongside the full GRT Yamaha Official WorldSSP Team, with Lucas Mahias returning to defend his title alongside 2017 teammate Federico Caricasulo.
+Yamaha has an incredible pedigree in the mid-range class, with foive World Championship victories in the last eight years at the hands of Cal Crutchlow (2009), Chaz Davies (2011), Sam Lowes (2013), Lucas Mahias (2017) and the reigning champion, Sandro Cortese (2018).

 The WorldSSP schedule has two timed practice sessions on Friday and one non-timed free practice session on Saturday that lead into a new for 2019 single qualifying session.
 Sunday's race successfully showcases the talents of its 25 permanent riders and six participating manufacturers across the 12 global locations and is a perfect appetiser to the final WorldSBK battle of the weekend.